-1. CONTRACTOR shall arrange for multi-tiered crisis intervention and crisis response services to Mendocino County children and youth 24 years and younger.
-Crisis services shall be available to all Mendocino County residents 24 years and younger that are experiencing a mental health emergency and shall be accessible 24/7.
-Crisis services shall be accessible via the telephone, walk-in crisis centers, and mobile response to designated community locations.

-2. The Crisis Service's goals are:

-- Provide emergency assessments, appropriate emergency services/referrals, and a safe environment.
-CONTRACTOR's Subcontractor shall maintain the response requirements. - b.
-Divert individuals from unnecessary presentations at local hospital emergency rooms. - c.
+- 1. CONTRACTOR shall arrange for multi-tiered crisis intervention and crisis response services to Mendocino County residents twenty-five (25) years and older.
+Crisis services shall be available to those experiencing a mental health emergency and be accessible twenty-four (24) a day, seven (7) days a week.
+Crisis services shall be accessible via the telephone, walk-in crisis centers, and mobile response to designated community locations. - 2.
+The Crisis Service's goals are: - a.
+Provide emergency assessments, appropriate emergency services/referrals, and a safe environment.
+CONTRACTOR's subcontractor shall maintain the response requirements. - b.
+Divert individuals from unnecessary presentations at local hospital emergency rooms.

+- c.
 Minimize the time involvement of emergency rooms and local law enforcement with each incident. - d.
 Reduce recidivism by linking client with appropriate resources and after care services. - e.
-Provide qualified professionals to respond to the local emergency rooms within 20 minutes in Ukiah and Fort Bragg and within 45 minutes or less in Willits in order to perform an assessment for a 5150 placement. - f.
+Provide qualified professionals to respond to the local emergency rooms within twenty (20) minutes in Ukiah and Fort Bragg and within forty-five (45) minutes or less to Willits to perform the assessment for a 5150 placement. - f.
 Coordinate with law enforcement and hospital emergency departments to provide quality mental health services. - 3.
 Crisis services shall be available to those in need, regardless of ability to pay.
 Once crisis services are accessed, assessments at every level of care shall determine the client's need for additional services.
 In every case, particular care shall be given to provide a safe, secure, and confidential experience.
 CONTRACTOR shall provide services to Medi-Cal clients and assist indigent clients to access mental health services.
 After stabilizing clients with insurance, CONTRACTOR shall provide referrals to the appropriate primary care provider/medical group network.
-CONTRACTOR shall bill crisis services covered by insurance to the appropriate third party payor.
-Payment for crisis

-- services that are not covered by insurance are the responsibility of the client. - 4.
+CONTRACTOR shall bill crisis services covered by insurance to the appropriate third party payer.
+Payment for crisis services that are not covered by insurance are the responsibility of the client. - 4.
 Individuals may be self-referred, family-referred, referred by law enforcement, Mendocino County agency referred, or referred by community-based mental health or medical professionals.
 Each individual shall be provided the least restrictive intervention possible.
 Assessments at every level of care shall determine the individual's need for additional services.
-CONTRACTOR shall assure that each crisis call is being responded to promptly and that individuals who are determined to have a life-threatening or 5150 designation receive the highest priority. - 5.
+CONTRACTOR shall assure that each crisis call is being responded to promptly; and, individuals who are determined to have a life-threatening or 5150 designation receive the highest priority. - 5.
 Services by CONTRACTOR'S subcontractors may be provided over the phone or in person.
 All crisis contacts shall be logged and/or documented in the EHR, thus allowing the CONTRACTOR to monitor timeliness to access, appropriateness of intervention, and coordination of aftercare linkages, including, at times, access into mental health services.
-CONTRACTOR's subcontractor shall respond promptly and triage the crisis accordingly to the individual's level of suicidal, homicidally, and/or grave disability.
+CONTRACTOR's subcontractor shall respond promptly and triage the crisis accordingly to the individual's level of suicidal, homicidal, and/or grave disability.
 The subcontractor shall refer medical emergencies to the appropriate emergency service or to the nearest hospital emergency room. - 6.
 CONTRACTOR shall ensure service provision meets the following levels of care: - a.
-Crisis Prevention and Outreach - CONTRACTOR shall work with subcontractors to ensure the provision of crisis prevention, outreach, and destigmatization services. - ii.
-CONTRACTOR and subcontractors shall participate in education and awareness events held locally throughout the county. - iii.
-CONTRACTOR shall arrange for crisis response to local community tragedies and disasters, as deemed necessary. - iv.
-CONTRACTOR shall provide subcontractors with assigned duties in emergency community efforts as per direction from the Behavioral Health Director. - v.
-CONTRACTOR and subcontractors shall have informational pamphlets, flyers, and cards located throughout the county to ensure that beneficiaries have access to crisis services as needs arise.
+Crisis Prevention and Outreach - b.
+Crisis Intervention - c.
+Inpatient Psychiatric Services - d.
+Supportive Aftercare Services